How to Allow Phone Link to Show Notification Banners in Windows 11

 - Select Features.

-Under the Notifications section, use the toggle to turn Show notification banners to On or Off depending on your preference.
+Under the Notifications section, use the toggle to turn Show notification banners to On or Off, depending on personal preference.

 Troubleshooting: Why notifications are not showing